AliyunContainerService/redis-cluster/README.md

 ## Docker Compose template of Redis cluster

-The tempalte defines the topology of the Redis cluster
+The template defines the topology of the Redis cluster

 ```
 master: